 Girls On The Run

-This will begin mid-February and be offered to all 3-5 girls.
-This will take place two days out of the week and we will teach a new lesson daily based on sportsmanship, teamwork, life skills, and finish with endurance training while preparing for a 5k marathon run in Chicago.
+This will begin Early March and be offered to 3-5 girls.
+Girls on the Run will have practice two days a week (Mondays and Wednesdays after school) and we will teach a new lesson daily based on sportsmanship, teamwork, life skills, and finish with endurance training while preparing for a 5k marathon run in Chicago.

 IMSA Fusion is a teacher professional development and student STEM enrichment program for Illinois students who are talented, interested and motivated in mathematics and science.
 IMSA Fusion places a special emphasis on students who are historically underrepresented in those areas.
 Fusion works with teachers and students in grades 4-8.